sakra/FindMathematica/README.md

     D:\FindMathematica\build>start Mathematica-project.sln

-Alternatively, you can build and test the project from the command prompt:
+Alternatively, you can build and test the project's "Debug" configuration from the command prompt:

     D:\FindMathematica\build>cmake --build . --config Debug
     D:\FindMathematica\build>ctest --build-config Debug

+To build the "Release" configuration and install the built files to your *Mathematica* user base directory, run:

+    D:\FindMathematica\build>cmake --build . --target install --config Release

 To build the FindMathematica project with Visual Studio C++ 2010 for 64-bit Windows, open a Visual Studio x64 cross tools command prompt in the `FindMathematica` build directory: